Distilled Water: Can You Drink It?

 This process makes the water free of impurities and minerals as well.
 In other words, it has nothing but water, simple H2O.
 The taste of distilled water is also a little flat due to the process of making it.
-That’s why many brands remineralizer the water to make it more palatable and give that flavor which distilled water lacks.
+That’s why many brands remineralize the water to make it more palatable and give that flavour which distilled water lacks.

 In the process of distillation, the impurities such as sand particles and minerals (calcium, magnesium, fluoride etc) being heavier, settle at the bottom and are not able to convert into vapors.
 The same process happens with bacteria, protozoa and viruses, thereby making the distilled water purest.